sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_python.rst

-If your module needs to make some precomputed data available at the top level, you can reduce its load time (and thus startup time, unless your module is imported using :mod:`sage.misc.lazy_import`) by using the decorator :func:`sage.misc.cache_func.cached_function` instead.
+If your module needs to make some precomputed data available at the top level, you can reduce its load time (and thus startup time, unless your module is imported using :mod:`sage.misc.lazy_import`) by using the decorator :func:`sage.misc.cachefunc.cached_function` instead.
 For example, replace

 ..
 CODE-BLOCK:: python